rubengonzalfaya/irocho.github.io/README.md

-# intentando publicar a miña red
+# intentando publicar a miña redd